 Then you will learn to make dark, milk and white chocolate, learn how to temper perfectly to mold chocolate into bars and then packaging for your trip home.

 The group will discuss topics pertinent to chocolate making including fair trade, organic and shade grown cacao.
 And how the skill of the farmer in cacao fermentation and drying will impact the success of your chocolate making.
+You will have a session on grading cocoa beans for quality and flavor.

 There is a daily chocolate tasting to further develop your tasting palate.
+You will learn strategies for sensory training to fine-tune your ability to taste the basics and the nuances of chocolate and cocoa.

 Itinerary subject to change: every effort will be made to keep the itinerary as it appears here.
 However, the final itinerary may vary due to schedules, availability and factors beyond our control.